Under penalty of law this tag is not to be removed except by the consumer.

 - In horror movie parody Shriek if You Know What I Did Last Friday the Thirteenth, the characters are shown to have thrown a man hit by their car into the sea, but interpret threatening notes about it as being for other minor misdeeds.
 This ends with a girl accidentally pulling off a mattress tag in the middle of sex.
 With the local priest.

-- When a woman catches reporter Fletch searching her bedroom, he tries a few bluffs, including, "Mattress Police.
-Where are the tags on these mattresses?"
+- When a man catches reporter Fletch searching a bedroom, Fletch tries a few bluffs, including, "I'm with the mattress police.
+There are no tags on these mattresses."

 - Greek Myths: Western Style by Barbara McBride-Smith inserts this joke into the myth of Pandora's box.